-- Naseptin Nasal Ointment 1 application 3 times a day to both nostrils and to the incision/scar site. - Sterimar Nasal Spray 1 spray 3 times a day to both nostrils. - Oral Antibiotics 1 tablet 3 times a day for 7 days - Pain killers (Paracetomol, Codeine, Ibuprofen) please take these as prescribed.
+- Naseptin Nasal Ointment 1 application 3 times a day to both nostrils and to the incision/scar site. - Sterimar Nasal Spray 1 spray 3 times a day to both nostrils. - Oral Antibiotics 1 tablet 3 times a day for 7 days - · Nasal and Oral Steroids The dose and regime will depend on your condition and specified on your prescription - Pain killers (Paracetomol, Codeine, Ibuprofen) please take these as prescribed.